ring-team/KarstNSim_Public/README.md

 XXX

-The third and last step consists in generating equivalent conduit dimensions on the edges of the full network generated.
+[] The third and last step consists in generating equivalent conduit dimensions on the edges of the full network generated.
 The variogram parameters used are the ones proposed by Frantz et al. (2021), based on cave survey data.
 This step involves using a parameter option that allows to add the previously generated networks as inputs, skipping all steps except the dimensions simulation one.
 Below is an example simulation result with the equivalent radii represented in log-scale, with values proportional to the sphere radii at each skeleton node.

-XXX
+XXX -->

-If you want to make modifications to the input parameters, create a new file instructions.txt, and change options as you want with inspiration from the three instruction files provided.
+If you want to make modifications to the input parameters, create a new file instructions.txt, and change options as you want with inspiration from the instruction files provided.

 It is advised to use a 3D viewer software (e.g., [ParaView](https://www.paraview.org/download/) ) to visualize complex inputs and outputs (the viewer is not provided in the archive).